SSWConsulting/SSW.Rules.Content/rules/do-you-deploy-controlled-lookup-data/rule.md

 ```

-**Figure: I think we have "Controlled Lookup Data" here, because if the "BillableCount" is greater than 0, the color shown will be yellow**
+**Figure: This application has "Controlled Lookup Data" here, because if the "BillableCount" is greater than 0, the color shown will be yellow**

 ## Modern Frameworks (EF)